 Groundhog Day Origin

 We think of Groundhog Day as North American, but we actually borrowed the tradition from Germany, where an animal predicts the weather/spring on Candlemas (February 2), and depending on the region, it may be a badger, a bear or even a fox.

-This year, as we enter our second year of social isolating, the groundhog’s silly news will give me even more distraction and hopefully he will predict spring.
+This year, as we enter our another pandemic year, the groundhog’s silly news will give me even more distraction and hopefully he will predict spring.